iamitshri/cka-ckad-k8s-notes/cka/command-list.md

+### etcd ctl
+Use the command kubectl describe pod etcd-controlplane -n kube-system and look for --listen-client-urls

 ### Draining node does not work on pod not part of replicaset
 `k drain node01 --ignore-deamonsets`
 If pod is not part of a replicaset.
 The drain command will not work in this case.
 To forcefully drain the node we now have to use the --force flag.